svchinche/CCOMS/README.md

 }
 ```

-2. HTML page using thymeleaf template
+2. Used Thymeleaf template in html file
 ```html
 		<tbody>
 			<tr th:if="${emps.empty}">